macwinlin-studio/bilibili-query-information/README.md

 * Change app icon
 * Add error text prompt to prevent program error
 ### V2.0 Function
-* The user can change the icon by himself
-* Additional information will added:
-    * Number Of Likes
-    * Number Of Plays
-    * Number Of Reads
+Add the following information:
 * Name
 * Sex
 * Sign
-    * Birthday
-    * Big Members State
-    * Rank
+* Level
-    * Favorite Status
+* Face Link

-    * Live Room Information
-* In addition, the author will also launch video query information.
+In addition, the author will also launch video query information.

-* Please look forward to video query information and V2.0!
+2.0 is the last version of this project, and the last test version is Python 3.9.
 ## License
 This project uses Apache-2.0 License.